1. What’s your story? Where are you from?

 9. What about in ten?

-I may use my knowledge in art and therapy for helping people.
+I may use my knowledge of art and therapy for helping people.

 10. What do you hope to achieve with your art?

-I hope that my work will reach to a lot of people in the world.
-And if it possible, I would love to help people on their mental health with my skills of art.
+I hope that my work will reach a lot of people in the world.
+And if it is possible, I would love to help people with their mental health with my skills of art.

 11. Now, tell us a little more about you as a person: what is your favourite food?